Why You Might Have Blurry Vision after LASIK

 - Don’t use lotion or makeup around your eyes for at least a week after surgery.

 - Schedule follow-ups with your ophthalmologist so they can supervise your recovery and take care of any complications should they arise.
 Be sure to contact them immediately if you experience any symptoms you find worrying.

 Interested in pursuing LASIK surgery?
 You can learn more about this procedure and how it might be able to improve your vision by scheduling an appointment with Swagel Wootton Eye Institute.
 At Swagel Wootton Eye Institute, we’re here to answer all your questions and help you meet all your vision goals.
-Contact us today to learn how you can start your journey to healthier, clearer eyes.
+Contact us today at our Mesa and Chandler locations to learn how you can start your journey to healthier, clearer eyes.